 In order to participate as an intern, students must:

-- Currently be enrolled in an undergraduate or graduate program, with an emphasis or interest in biology, psychology, or environmental studies.
+- Be currently enrolled in an undergraduate or graduate program, with an emphasis or interest in biology, psychology, or environmental studies.
 Juniors or seniors in high school age 16+ are allowed with the written permission of parents and letters of recommendation from two current instructors.

-- Proof of health insurance (valid outside the U.S.) is required, and DAN (Divers Alert Network) membership is recommended for all participants.
+- Proof of health insurance, i.e. copy of health insurance card, (valid outside the U.S.) is required, and DAN (Divers Alert Network) membership is recommended for all participants.
 Written parental permission is required for participants under age 18.

 For information about careers in the marine sciences, please visit the web site of the Society for Marine Mammology.